A linear upper bound for zero-sum Ramsey numbers of bounded degree graphs

-If instead we can't find $M=p-1$ such gadgets in $R_0$, then we know that there exists a vertex subset of $R_0$ of size at least $|R_0|-4p$ on which the colouring is `well-behaved': any two paths of length two between two fixed vertices $x,y$ have the same value.
-But a simple analysis now shows that such a colouring must be monochromatic, and so we find a monochromatic (and hence zero-sum) copy of $G$.
+If instead we can't find $M=p-1$ such gadgets in $R_0$, then we know that there exists a vertex subset of $R_0$ of order at least $|R_0|-4p$ on which the coloring is `well-behaved': any two paths of length two between two fixed vertices $x,y$ have the same value.
+A simple analysis now shows that such a coloring must be monochromatic, and so we find a monochromatic (and hence zero-sum) copy of $G$.

 In the case of general $G$ and $\Gamma_0$ as in \Cref{main}, there are several complications that arise when trying to follow the above approach.
 We go through them in order and give an indication of how our proof will handle them.